desponda/inbox-whisperer/developing.md

 Inbox Whisperer is a suite of AI-powered tools designed to help users achieve and maintain inbox zero.
 Our first feature is the Inbox Zero Helper—a guided workflow that enables users to efficiently triage and organize their Gmail inbox, ensuring that only truly important emails remain.

+## Design System & Theme
+- **Theme:** All UI pages must use a modern, shiny dark gradient background (radial/linear blend of #0e1015, #181a20, #23243a, with blue/cyan highlight for shine).
+- **Font:** Use DM Sans throughout the app.
+Import via `web/public/fonts/dmsans.css` and set as the default font-family.
+- **Layout:** Hero and main sections should be centered, with bold, modern headlines and accent color highlights.
+Use the Home page as the reference for all future pages.
+- **Accent Color:** Use the accent color (`#14e0c9`) for highlights, buttons, and gradients.
+- **No glassmorphism or excessive shadows.**

+## Replicating the Installation
+- Ensure `web/public/fonts/dmsans.css` is present and imported in your main layout or each page.
+- Use Tailwind CSS and DaisyUI for UI components and utility classes.
+- See `README.md` for setup and install instructions.

 ## MVP Focus (2025-04-22)
 - Users sign up/log in via Google OAuth2
 - After login, users can fetch their emails (list)